malachico/test-IDS-tools/README.md

 docker run -it <id/name> /bin/bash

 # To attach to already running container:
-sudo docker exec -it <id/name> /bin/bash
+docker exec -it <id/name> /bin/bash

 # In order to run the attacks
-sudo docker exec d5edbd7cb7f7 /bin/bash -c "cd /home/test_flowmon/ && ./attacks.sh"
+docker exec <id/name> /bin/bash -c "cd /home/test_flowmon/ && ./attacks.sh"

 # The attacks which currently implemented:
 - communicating with viruses